-This is an extremely emotional moments for many brides and their families.
-While you may think that you are being intrusive, these are the moments that they will cherish or may be even laugh about later.
+This is an extremely emotional moment for many brides and their families.
+While you may think that you are being intrusive, these are the moments that they will cherish or maybe even laughing about later.
 Do ensure that you are maintaining distance for this private moment though while capturing it.

 First Shot As Mr And Mrs

 This is a shot of pure joy!
 We ensure we get one immediately after the pheras or ‘I do’s’ are said.
 This is the moment where the groom and bride are at their happiest and that reflects on their face.

 While the wedding ceremony or rituals are going on, everyone’s focus is on the couple.
 You focus on the parents!
 This is a very touching moment for them – to see their little kids grow up and get married.

 The Not So Important Moments

 Wedding photographers are usually focused on creating images of the special moments like pheras, first kiss, jaimala.
 Pay attention to the not so important moments too.
 Where nothing is happening, that’s where you will get your pure candid photographs.
 It can include guests too!